realminhnguyen/realminhnguyen/README.md

 - 👋 Hi, I’m @realminhnguyen
 - 👀 I’m interested in the tech world!
-- 🌱 I’m currently learning C++, Python, Swift, and more.
+- 🌱 I’m currently learning Python, Swift, and C++.
 - 💞️ I’m looking to collaborate on future projects when I make myself available
-- 📫 How to reach me ...
-We will see
+- 📫 How to reach me ... mtnguyen38@shockers.wichita.edu

 <!---
 realminhnguyen/realminhnguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.